-Grants.gov is the website serving as the Federal government's central portal for searching and applying for federal financial assistance throughout the Federal government.
-Registration on Grants.gov is required for submission of applications to prospective agencies unless otherwise specified in this NOFA.
+Grants.gov is the website serving as the Federal government's central portal for searching and applying for Federal financial assistance throughout the Federal government.
+Registration on Grants.gov is required for submission of applications to prospective agencies unless otherwise specified in this NOFO.

-Non-Federal Entity is a state, local government, Indian tribe, institution of higher education (IHE), or non-profit organization carrying out a Federal award as a recipient or sub recipient.
-If eligible applicants under the NOFA include for profit entities, this definition of non-federal entity includes for profit entities.
+Non-Federal Entity (NFE) means a state, local government, Indian tribe, Institution of Higher Education (IHE), or non-profit organization that carries out a Federal award as a recipient or subrecipient.

 Point of Contact (POC) is the person who may be contacted with questions about the application submitted by the AOR.
 The POC is listed in item 8F on the SF-424.
-Recipient means a non-Federal entity receiving an award directly from HUD to carry out an activity under a HUD program.